 How does a softbox work?

-The inside of a softbox is lined with reflective foil, which amplifies and projects the light in a more powerful beam.
-The softbox has a series of diffusers in front of the light that diffuse the light, making it a softer light casting softer shadows.
-Softboxes can create dynamic areas of light and dark, just as dynamic as with hard lighting, but with a much smoother grading from light to dark.
+First, let’s discuss the anatomy of a softbox.
+A softbox’s interior is lined with reflective foil to amplify and project the light in a more powerful beam.
+The softbox has a series of diffusers in front of the light that diffuses it, making it a softer light casting softer shadows.
+Softboxes can create dynamic light and dark areas, just as vibrant as with hard lighting, but with a much smoother grading from light to dark.

 There are two common types of softboxes — the square box, which projects more of a square, framing light, and the octodome, which casts a more circular light.
-The octodome casts a more “natural light” and can be put to more uses.
-The square light is great for face and figure photography, especially photography destined for online publication, where clear square framing of the actual photo fits nicely with the square light.
+The octodome casts a more “natural light,” which serves many professional uses.
+The square light is excellent for face and figure photography, especially photography destined for online publication, where precise square framing of the actual photo fits nicely with the square light.

 How do you use a softbox?

-A softbox can be used in any number of ways: indoors, outdoors, portraiture, video, whatever.
-It’s even pretty common for photographers to use a softbox when taking portraiture at sunset because it can emphasize the natural lighting effects of the sunset and make it somehow seem even more real.
+Softboxes are simple to use and versatile.
+You can use a softbox in many ways: indoors, outdoors, portraiture, video, pretty much any way you like.
+It’s a standard piece of equipment for photographers to use a softbox when taking portraiture at sunset because it can emphasize the natural lighting effects of the sunset and make it somehow seem even more real.